 Picture a lighter bread version of a fruit cake.
 If you’re a fan of fruit cake, stollen is worth a try.

-View the Seeing Eye on the Shepherdstown Public Library
+View the Seeing Eye at the Shepherdstown Public Library

 100 E. German St., Shepherdstown, WV

-The Shepherdstown Public Library is on the National Register of Historic Places because it’s located inside the former Market House building that was built in 1800.
+The Shepherdstown Public Library is on the National Register of Historic Places because it’s located inside the former Market House building built in 1800.

-It was formerly a one story market that built an additional floor prior to the Civil War in 1850 and was used for an assortment of purposes over the years.
+It was formerly a one-story market that built an additional floor before the Civil War in 1850 and used for many purposes through the years.

 The narrow building is uniquely positioned between two side streets where wagons could previously pass by easily.